 If you are looking for a great free program to make some quick adjustments to your photos or digital artwork, GIMP is a fantastic alternative to paying a monthly subscription for Adobe Photoshop.
-Mind you Gimp in no way compares to the power of Photoshop but if you are not yet a professional it's easy to use and ticks a lot of boxes in the features department.
+Mind you Gimp in no way compares to the power of Photoshop, however, if you're not yet a professional, it's easy to use and ticks a lot of boxes in the features department.
 You can even use selected Photoshop plugins in GIMP enhancing this experience even more.

 Even cooler is that GIMP has little trouble assimilating plugins originally designed for Photoshop.
 Here are the Photoshop formats that GIMP accepts 8BF, 8BA, 8BI and 8LY.
-The only Photoshop files that GIMP really does not like are ATN Files, or as they are known in Photoshop Actions, which are basically just Macros, that automate functions like Frequency separation. (commonly used to airbrush portraits, and keep texture)
+The only Photoshop files that GIMP really does not like are ATN Files or as they are known in Photoshop, Actions.
+Actions are basically just Macros, that automate functions like Frequency separation. (commonly used to airbrush portraits, and keep texture)